How to Clean Landscaping Rocks

 If you have small landscaping rocks, make your own sifter, small or large.
 Use a wooden or metal frame and hard mesh cloth or screen material.

-While you’re cleaning your landscaping rocks, it’s possible you’ll notice that your trees and bushes need to be trimmed.
+While you’re cleaning your landscaping rocks, it’s you’ll notice that your trees and bushes need to be trimmed.
 Call JC’s Landscaping and we’ll do that part for you.

 Wash the rocks